tinsir888/study-notes-mkdocs/docs/audatalogi/23FComputationalGeometry/MRandNotesW48.md

 >
 > Triangulate $P$
 >
-> $\Rarr$ this produces a collection of disjoint convex polygons, so the collection of Minkowski sums is a collection of pseudo-disks.
+> $\Rightarrow$ this produces a collection of disjoint convex polygons, so the collection of Minkowski sums is a collection of pseudo-disks.

 **Let $P$ be a polygon with $n$ vertices, and let $R$ be a convex polygon with $m$ vertices.
 Then complexity of $P\oplus R$ is $\Theta(mn)$**.